 Award-winning archaeologist, author, and National Geographic grantee Patrick Hunt earned his Ph.D. in Archaeology from the Institute of Archaeology, University College London, and has taught at Stanford University for 25 years.
 Patrick directed the Stanford Alpine Archaeology Project from 1994 to 2012, and has continued project-related fieldwork in the region in the years since.
 His Alps research has been sponsored by the National Geographic Expeditions Council, and he frequently lectures for National Geographic on Hannibal and the European mummy nicknamed Ötzi the Iceman.
 He is also a National Lecturer for the Archaeological Institute of America, as well as an elected Fellow of the Royal Geographical Society.
-He is the author of 18 published books including the best-seller Ten Discoveries That Rewrote History and Alpine Archaeology.
+He is the author of nearly 20 published books including the best-seller Ten Discoveries That Rewrote History, Alpine Archaeology, and most recently, Hannibal.
 He has a lifelong love of the Alps, having lived there for several months each year since 1994.